 |Marie Antoinette in court dress – fashion plate – this is from the 1770s, but you can see how this style of gown is quite “fossilized.”|

 |Infanta D. Barbara de Portugal, Princesa da Beira e Rainha da Espanha (1711 – 1758)|

-The Robe de Cour was a back-lacing, fully-boned bodice worn with a separate skirt over a broad foundation.
+Originally I thought to make the gown front-closing, like most 18th century gowns, but when thinking about how to deal with the low neckline, especially if it’s split down the CF, there was an issue with the stays showing.
+The Robe de Cour, though, was a back-lacing, fully-boned bodice worn with a separate skirt over a broad foundation.
 Sometimes the ensemble had a separate train attached.

 |Queen Sofia Magdalena’s wedding gown – bodice interior photo and drawing, researching by Janet Arnold.
 Scanned image from Isis’ wardrobe.|

 These bodices had wide, slightly off-the-shoulder necklines, very low, and sometimes had tabs at the waist like stays.
 They were constructed like stays, with the decorative fabric mounted on the outside of a fully boned lining.
 For those with tabs, the skirt went on under the front and back points of the bodice, but over the tabs at the sides, like 17th century gowns.